 The tiered fee structure at Vanguard Personal Advisors is great for larger investors.

 However, if 24/7 financial consultant phone support is important, then Fidelity is for you.
 This is very convenient.
 Additionally, the Fidelity reps are very qualified to tackle a range for financial questions as most Fidelity representatives have Series 7 securities licenses.
+This feature is a plus for Fidelity Go clients, without access to financial coaches, with less than $25,000 AUM.

 In the last analysis, the best robo-advisor is the one that fits in with your needs and preferences.